elkayem/ESP_NIXIE/README.md

 Flash software to ESP8266 using a micro-USB cable.
 This can be done one of two ways: a) Use the compiled .bin files included in the repository, or b) compile and flash the firmware using the Arduino IDE.
 For upload, I recommend using esptool at https://github.com/espressif/esptool to flash the esp8266.
 After installing esptool, the following line is used to flash the ESP8266:

-`esptool.py --port COM6 write_flash 0x0000 ESP_NIXIE.ino.nodemcu.bin`
+`esptool.py --port COM6 write_flash 0x0000 ESP_NIXIE_with_colon_separator.bin`

 where COM6 should be replaced by whatever com port your device is plugged into.
 (In Windows, this is discoverable using the Device Monitor.)

 Glue the case side panels to the top cover.
 I use plastic epoxy.
 Close the case and attach on the side corners using (optional) 1/2" #4 or #6 sheet metal screws.

-Whe first powering the ESP Nixie clock, it will create a wireless access point called ESPCLOCK with default password: PASSWORD.
+When first powering the ESP Nixie clock, it will create a wireless access point called ESPCLOCK with default password: PASSWORD.
 Connect to the wireless access point with a computer, and open 192.168.4.1 in a web browser if the configuration page does not automatically open.
 This configuration page can be used to set your clock to connect to your home WiFi network.

 The default access point network name and password are hardcoded in lines, which may be changed (and recompiled) as desired: